 Beginning in the 1950s, artists influenced by Utopian American ads, Hollywood icons, pop music, comic books, and science fiction, started creating images that anyone walking down the street could recognize and declaring it art.

 The public loved it, and with that, Pop Art was born!

 Though he wasn’t the founder of this movement, the work of Andy Warhol (1928-1987) is indisputably the most widely recognized art from this period.
 Warhol officially began his foray into the art world in 1960 when he made the choice to leave a career as a commercial illustrator and devote all his energy to art.

 Though he started off painting, he made a quick switch and settled into the assembly line technique of silk-screening photo images on canvas.
-This technique allowed him to mass produce art, making it more available, and making him more money.
+This technique allowed him to mass produce art, making it more available to purchase, and making him more money.

-These portraits are a departure from his other famous works, because they are hand painted making each one unique compared to his other highly repetitive works (see Elvis and Marilyn Monroe above).
+These portraits are a departure from his other famous works because they are hand painted making each one unique compared to his other highly repetitive works (see Marilyn Monroe above).